GeekbeeGER/WindowsGSM.Craftopia/README.md

 UDP: 4380, 27000-27031, 27036

 # Server Configuration
-You can find your "ServerSetting.ini" file in your "craftopia_ds" folder.
+You can find your "ServerSetting.ini" file in your "serverfiles" folder.
 If you want to use a password, you need to change

 usePassword=0 to usePassword=1